We all know that our metabolism slows down as we get older. For some of us, it may never have been fast to begin with.

 Moderate your use of spicy condiments though – tabasco sauces and chilli packets are loaded with preservatives that cause more harm than good.

-- Give the second mojito a pass
+2. Give that second mojito a pass

 We all know that alcohol is fattening, but why?
 In addition to being massive calorie bombs, alcohol actually interferes with your metabolism.

 Your body can’t store alcohol because it’s toxic.
 When you drink, your liver is forced to focus its attention on flushing the cocktail out of your system as soon as possible.
 As a result, it neglects to metabolise the sugars and fats from the actual food you’ve eaten.